What approaches can help you manage depression?

 Mediterranean diet: modest evidence

-Not specific to people with cancer:
+Not specific to cancer:

 Relaxation techniques: modest and preliminary evidence